Reece Hall-Johnson

-Reece Anthony Clive Hall-Johnson (born 9 May 1995) is an English footballer who plays as a right back for Wrexham.
+Reece Anthony Clive Hall-Johnson (born 9 May 1995) is an English footballer who plays as a right back for King's Lynn Town.

-He started his career at Cambridge United academy and joined Norwich City academy at the age of 11.
+Hall-Johnson started his career at Cambridge United academy and joined Norwich City academy at the age of 11.
 Hall-Johnson was part of the FA Youth Cup winning squad of Norwich in 2013.
 He made his professional debut in 2014 but was released in 2016.
 After being released, he had spells at Maidstone United and Bishop's Stortford before securing a move to Braintree Town in October 2016.
 After trialling since September, Hall-Johnson signed for Grimsby Town in October 2017.